freenas/freenas-docs/userguide/intro.rst

   been replaced with share features that are enabled or disabled with checkboxes.

+* :ref:`Two-factor Authentication <2FA>` has been added as an option for
+  %brand% logins.

 **Deprecated and Removed Features**

 * Upgrading from legacy (9.2 or earlier) versions of FreeNAS has been